Tom maintains a busy practice encompassing a wide range of work.

 A significant proportion comprises instructions in contested care proceedings, both for local authorities and parents.
 He is familiar with all aspects of the procedural process and has experience at all levels of tribunal.
-He often advises on aspects of the Children Act 1989; recent examples include issues of post-adoption contact, designation of supervision orders and the discharge of care orders.
+He often advises on aspects of the Children Act 1989.
+Recent examples include issues of post-adoption contact, designation of supervision orders and the discharge of care orders.

 In addition, Tom is often instructed in private law matters, including proceedings for section 8 orders, non-molestation orders and financial remedies.
-He is mindful of the difficult nature of such cases and is adept at applying strong analytical and negotiation skills to achieve desired outcomes.
+He is mindful of the difficult nature of such cases and is adept at applying strong analytical and negotiation skills to achieve the desired outcomes.

 He is willing to consider cases on a pro bono basis where appropriate.